Ag230202/filter_git_cli/README.md

 # GitHub Trending CLI

-A professional command-line tool to discover trending GitHub repositories with advanced filtering, rate-limit awareness, and token-based authentication.
+A  command-line tool to discover trending GitHub repositories with advanced filtering, rate-limit awareness, and token-based authentication.

 ## Features